Allopurinol

 It should be taken after food to reduce stomach upset.
 It should also be taken with plenty of water.

-For greatest benefit, allopurinol should be taken regularly.
+For best results, take allopurinol regularly.
 To help you remember, take it at the same time(s) each day.

 If you forget to take a dose, there is no need to double the dose at the next scheduled dose time.